Biao language: Vowels

+Tones

 The tone categories and contour-tone values for three dialects of Biao are (Liang 2002: 53):

 Dialects

 There are three dialects of Biao (Hsiu 2014).
 The Shidong dialect is documented in detail by Liang (2002).
 Additional data from the Yonggu and Dagang dialects are documented by Hsiu (2014).
 A sketch of Yonggu Biao phonology is also documented in Lin (2009).